ntwigamartin/phase-1-wk1-code-challenge/README.md

 **<h3>Project Setup</h3>**
 <p>The program prompts the user to enter marks scored between 0 & 100.<br>
-The current version runs via terminal using the command node index.js <br>
-Criteria for grading(A > 79, B - 60 to 79, C -  50 to 59, D - 40 to 49, E - less 40.)</p>
+Criteria for grading(A > 79, B - 60 to 79, C -  50 to 59, D - 40 to 49, E - less 40.)<br>
+The current version runs via terminal using the command node index.js<br>
+1.Open terminal and clone the repo using the following command,<br>
+git clone git@github.com:ntwigamartin/phase-1-wk1-code-challenge.git<br>
+2. cd to the cloned repo and run code . to open it on vs code<br>
+3. Run the command npm install to install the required dependencies<br>
+4. Run the program using the command node index.js </p>

 <p>Author: Martin Ntwiga<br>
 License: Apache 2.0</p>